Carbohydrate count chart reveals it's just not true that all starches are bad; this page is all about glycemic index.

 Never plain macaroni, always macaroni cheese, or macaroni and meatballs, and of course a green salad too.
 Not just bread, but bread and butter, smeared with hummus, peanut butter, fish paste, or perhaps a couple slices of tomato and lettuce, both low on the GI scale.

 In general you'll not find foods with a high glycemic index in a list of healthy choice foods, but there are exceptions.
-A mango or bunch of grapes, and green peas, for example, have relatively GIs.
+A mango or bunch of grapes, and green peas, for example, have relatively high GIs; so does watermelon and pumpkin.
 They are certainly healthy foods but should be eaten in the context of the whole meal.
 Snack all day on grapes and you'll certainly find yourself putting on weight.

-More about carbohydrate facts.
+More about carbohydrate count chart facts.
 Starchy foods with a low glycemic index mostly are rich in natural fibre, particularly the soluble, like the pectin in apples; oats and legumes pass more slowly through the gut and their glucose content is absorbed more slowly, over a longer period.
 Thus you feel more satisfied, and will tend to eat less.
-Obviously this is a win win situation.
+Obviously this is a winner takes all situation.

 In fact that fibre makes up much of the invaluable carbohydrate.